 HOSPITALITY ROOM AT INTERNATIONAL CONVENTION

 The District administration may maintain a District headquarters or hospitality room at the International Convention.
-Only the rental of room shall be budgeted and chargeable to Account 560 of the Standard District Chart of Accounts.
+Expenses chargeable to Account 560 of the Standard District Chart of Accounts shall include the room rental and supplies.Only the rental of room shall be budgeted and chargeable to Account 560 of the Standard District Chart of Accounts.
 Only the number of days that the hospitality room is in operation will be charged to this account.

-.
-DISTRICT DIRECTORY
+9. DISTRICT DIRECTORY